Does your back hurt when you stand? Here’s what you can do to relieve the pain.

 The shape of each vertebra along with these active contractions create the natural S-curve of your spine.

-This is the ideal curve you should have during all times of activity.
+This is the ideal curve you should maintain during all times of activity.
 This curve protects the spine from uneven pressure exerted on the discs that can lead to disc bulge.

 Uncontrolled disc bulge leads to a risk of rupture and herniation of the disc.
-Uneven contraction and relaxation of the muscles mentioned leave the discs and facet joints at risk for injury.
+Uneven contraction and relaxation of the muscles leave discs and facet joints at risk for injury.

-It is important to maintain these muscles with proper conditioning to prevent this type of chronic pain.
+It is important to maintain these muscles with proper conditioning to avoid discomfort.
 The muscles themselves, specifically the intrinsic muscles also become fatigued and injured.

 Standing pain that is mechanical usually begins with a failure to maintain these healthy muscles groups.
 Over time, they become weaker, tighter, shorter and unable to perform as before.

-Back pain becomes more significant until these areas are corrected.
-Sitting is a key contributor to the worsening of standing pain.
+Sitting is a big cause of why it hurts you so much.
 Extended periods of sitting is usually a lifestyle choice that should be carefully monitored and adjusted to reduce your chances of recurring pain.

 Areas of imbalance and risk of injury